eitanlees/eitanlees.github.io/_posts/2020-01-21-altair-stack.md

 Time for a recap!
 Altair is a Python library which outputs Vega-Lite specifications (JSON).
 Vega-Lite is a high level visualization grammar.
-The Vega-Lite spec is compiled into a more verbose Vega specification (JSON) which completely describes the visualization in terms of it's visual elements.
-The Vega spec is then rendered in the browser using JavaScript libraries such as D3 as it's visualization kernel.
+The Vega-Lite spec is compiled into a more verbose Vega specification (JSON) which completely describes the visualization in terms of its visual elements.
+The Vega spec is then rendered in the browser using JavaScript libraries such as D3 as its visualization kernel.

 <img
     src="/assets/images/vega-stack/04-stack-labels.svg"